dev-pasa/data-structures-and-algorithms/README.md

 - `For a given integer n, generate all possible permutations of n pairs of parentheses, with all permutations being "code-legal"`

 11. [Is Tree Balanced?](Challenges/IsBinaryTreeBalanced/README.md)
+- `Check whether a tree is balanced or not.`

 12. [Linked List kth Node From End](Challenges/KthNodeFromEnd/README.md)
 - `Add a new method to the LinkedList class that takes in an integer k and returns the value kth from the end of the array.`